bastidererste/ventuzPhidgetsSDK/README.md

 ===============

 Encoders are often used to track moving elements on a stage like screens on a linear motor or cars on turntables.
 You can hook up rotary encoders directly to the back of steppermotors or connect them with a gearwheel to reduce rotation speed.
-This script uses the phidget controller an the phidges SDK for .NET to implement position tracking into Ventuz.
+This script uses the phidget controller and the phidges SDK for .NET to implement position tracking into Ventuz.

 #### Create the following outputs: